tumult/hype-export-scripts/README.md

 `--modify_staging_path [filepath] --destination_path [filepath] --export_info_json_path [filepath] --is_preview [True|False] --export_uid [identifier]`

 Make any changes you'd like before the save is complete.
 For example, if you are a zip, you need to zip and write to the `destination_path`, or you may want to inject items into the HTML file.
-If it is a preview, you shouldn't do things like zip it up, as Hype needs to know where the index.html file is located.
+If it is a preview (`is_preview`), you shouldn't do things like zip it up, as Hype needs to know where the index.html file is located.

+`export_uid` is an identifier specific to the export and matches any earlier calls to `replace_url`.

 `export_info_json_path` is a file path to a json object you can read holding keys: